-In the ’40s, the hotel was the most cosmopolite scene of Europe.
+In the ’40s, the hotel has been the most cosmopolite scene of Europe.

 Everyone from kings and presidents, Hollywood celebrities, courtesans and World War figures (spies included) have passed through its doors.

-All of them spent some time in this hotel, waited in its lobby or had a drink at the English Bar.
+All spent some time in this hotel, waited in its lobby or had a drink at the English Bar.

 Designed by French architect Theophile Bradeau, the hotel got its name from the city’s main concert hall across the street: Romanian Athenaeum.